+SECTION 11.
+The corporation shall not deposit any of its funds in any banking institution unless such institution has been designated as a depository by a vote of a majority of the directors present at an authorized meeting of the board of directors, exclusive of any director who is an officer or director of the depository so designated.
+The corporation shall not receive money on deposit.

 SECTION 12.
-The Corporation shall not deposit any of its funds in any banking institution unless such institution has been designated as a depository by a vote of a majority of the directors present at an authorized meeting of the board of directors, exclusive of any director who is an officer or director of the depository so designated.
-The Corporation shall not receive money on deposit.
+The corporation shall be subject to the examination of the commissioner of commerce and development, and shall make reports of its condition not less than annually to the city of Lowell and said commissioner, who in turn shall make copies of such reports available to the commissioner of insurance and to the commissioner of banks, and the corporation shall also furnish such other information as may, from time to time, be required by the commissioner of commerce and development.
+In addition the president or executive vice-president of the corporation shall appear in person before the council of the city of Lowell less than three times in each calendar year to report the status and plans for the development of the central business district and any real estate owned by the corporation.

 SECTION 13.
-The Corporation shall make reports of its condition not less than annually to the state secretary, which report shall be published in a newspaper of general circulation in the city of Lowell within sixty days of the close of the Corporation's fiscal year.
-The state secretary shall make copies of such reports available to the commissioner of insurance and to the commissioner of banks, and the Corporation shall also furnish such other information as may, from time to time, be required by the state secretary.
-In addition, the city manager of said city shall appear in person before the city council of said city not less than twice annually to report the status and plans for the development of the central business district and any real estate owned by the Corporation.

-by a notice signed by three or more of the incorporation shall be called by a notice signed by three or more of the incorporators, stating the time, place and purpose of the meeting, a copy of which notice shall be mailed or delivered to each incorporator at least five days before the day appointed for the meeting.
+The first meeting of the corporation shall be called by a notice signed by three or more of the incorporators, stating the time, place and purpose of the meeting, a copy of which notice shall be mailed or delivered to each incorporator at least five days before the day appointed for the meeting.
 Said first meeting may be held without such notice upon agreement in writing to that effect signed by all the incorporators.
 There shall be recorded in the minutes of the meeting a copy of said notice or of such unanimous agreement of the incorporators.